Center of Mass and spin for isolated sources of gravitational radiation: Introduction

 This fact has been used in the Adamo-Newman-Kozameh \cite{ANK} approach.
 By restricting themselves to quadrupole radiation data, it is shown that both the center of mass and angular momentum are defined from an asymptotic Weyl scalar whose $l=1$ part of the spherical harmonic decomposition transforms as a 4-dim two form under the action of the homogeneous Lorentz algebra of the BMS group, the available kinematic geometry of null infinity \cite{ANK}.
 Moreover, the ANK formulation is the only one that gives equations of motion for both the center of mass and spin of an isolated system.
 In the ANK approach the center of mass and spin are respectively the real and imaginary parts of a complex worldline defined in the solution space of the good cut equation.
 The geometrical interpretation of this space is that each solution describes a congruence of asymptotically shear free null geodesics reaching null infinity.
 The novelty of the formulation lies in the definition of the spin as an intrinsic property of this complex worldline and thus it can be used to give a classic definition of a gravitational particle with spin.

-From our perspective, however, the ANK approach has some points that deserve further attention \begin{enumerate} \item the angular momentum is only defined for asymptotically flat spacetimes with quadrupole radiation.
-Thus, one must generalize this definition to spacetimes with arbitrary gravitational and/or electromagnetic radiation, or when the spacetime has a rotational symmetry, \item By assumption, the approach is based on null congruences with vanishing shear at null infinity.
+From our perspective, however, the ANK approach has some points that deserve further attention \begin{enumerate} \item the angular momentum is only defined for quadrupole radiation and cannot be extended to generic radiation since it does not give the expected results when the space time has a rotational symmetry.
+Thus, one must generalize this definition to spacetimes with arbitrary gravitational radiation, and include the case when the spacetime is axially symmetric, \item By assumption, the approach is based on null congruences with vanishing shear at null infinity.
 However, at null infinity the shear of the future null cone of any point does not vanish.
 This follows from the optical equations since a non vanishing Weyl curvature on the null cone induces non vanishing shear.
-Thus, the center of mass worldline defined on the solution space of asymptotically vanishing shears does not correspond to a worldline of the underlying spacetime. \item The spin is defined as the imaginary part of a complex worldline. \end{enumerate}
+Thus, the center of mass worldline defined on the solution space of asymptotically vanishing shears does not correspond to a worldline of the underlying spacetime. \item The spin is defined as the imaginary part of a complex worldline instead of simply evaluating the angular momentum at the center of mass. \end{enumerate}